We can’t talk about corruption in the Georgia runoffs without talking about David Perdue and Dollar General

 Back in 2002, after two years of bankruptcy proceedings, a North Carolina pillow manufacturer hired a Reebok executive named David Perdue to right the ship.
 For Pillowtex, Perdue’s experience with outsourcing jobs was part of the appeal. (“I spent most of my career doing that,” he admitted later in a deposition.)
 He was a cost-cutter.
 He was a winner.
 And, with few options, at the end of 2002 Perdue indeed helped develop a four-year plan, according to a Charlotte Observer investigation, to fix the firm.
-It’s key recommendation: “wiping out most of Pillowtex’s U.S. jobs.”
+Its key recommendation: “wiping out most of Pillowtex’s U.S. jobs.”

 But in the end, Perdue’s plan to aggressively market pillows and textiles while moving jobs overseas failed.
-Executives blamed the overall death of industry that loomed on the horizon; in 2005, the United States would finish phasing out its quota on textile imports, allowing freer trade and less protection for local manufacturers.
+Executives blamed the overall death of the industry that loomed on the horizon; in 2005, the United States would finish phasing out its quota on textile imports, allowing freer trade and less protection for local manufacturers.
 But that wasn’t the only impediment.
 There was also Perdue himself.

 After starting at the company in June, he was a seemingly absent boss.
 An industry magazine joked about giving him directions to Pillowtex headquarters as a Christmas gift.
 By the end of 2002, only a half-year into his tenure, Perdue was even claiming he had been lied to, asked to take on a doomed firm with too much debt.
 Things unraveled pretty quickly, and during his final months, he took everything he could get: $700,000 to pay back taxes, $100,000 for relocation, $500,000 to stay on to potentially negotiate one final deal (that did not happen) to save Pillowtex.
-Over his nine month tenure, he earned a salary of $1.7 million dollars.
+Over his nine-month tenure, he earned a salary of $1.7 million.
 A lawsuit later bluntly called his exit a “money grab.”

 At the same time, Perdue began looking for another job—“I had the prospects of being unemployed with no severance protection at that point in time,” he explained.
 Meanwhile, 7,600-plus Pillowtex employees would soon be laid off as the company cratered to a second death.
-It led to the single largest day of job loss in the history of North Carolina to that point.
+It led to the largest day of job loss in the history of North Carolina to that point.

 Perdue landed on his feet though.
 In December 2002, he interviewed to become the new CEO of Dollar General, taking over as chief executive the following year.
-Over the next four years there, Perdue would again make millions.
+Over the next four years, Perdue would again make millions.
 And when he left, he would again be sued for possible profiteering on the way out.

-You can see a pattern here.
+You can see a pattern.
 And while Perdue is now out of the business world, representing Georgia in the US Senate and fighting for his political life against Jon Ossoff, the continuance of smash-and-grab self-help is striking.

 As a senator, Perdue has been investigated for the ways in which he has seemed to enrich both himself and his donors with, let’s call them, incredibly convenient and prescient stock trades, though he has repeatedly denied the charge of insider trading.
 It’s this corruption—involving both Perdue and fellow Republican Sen. Kelly Loeffler, who has been investigated for similar stock trades—that gives Democrats a crucial opening in a decisive Georgia runoff in early January.